Support our work by becoming our Patron! Learn More

 Key terms used in the hotel Housekeeping department

-Routine maintenance: Activities related to the general upkeep of the property that occur on a regular basis, This also requires minimal training or skills to perform.
+Routine maintenance: Activities related to the general upkeep of the property that occur regularly, This also requires minimal training or skills to perform.

-DND Card: A do not disturb card is hung outside the room to inform hotel staff or visitor that the occupant does not wish to be disturb.
+DND Card: A do not disturb card is hung outside the room to inform hotel staff or visitors that the occupant does not wish to be disturbed.

-Double Locked (DL): An occupied room in which the deadbolt has been turn to prohibit entry from the corridor.
+Double Locked (DL): An occupied room in which the deadbolt has been turned to prohibit entry from the corridor.
 Only a grand master key or an emergency key can open it.

 DNCO (Did Not Check Out): The guest made arrangements to settle his or her account (and thus is not a skipper), but has left without informing the front office.